JBinder1/IT279GroupProject2/README.md

-# IT279GroupProject2
+# IT279LongSorting

+IT 279, group project 2.
 Three simple C++ programs implementing mergesort, shellsort, and insertion sort to sort lists of longs.

 # Assignment: